-In this paper, we consider a class of market microstructure models in which some long-lived market participants ("dealers") repeatedly trade a risky asset with short-lived market participants ("traders").
-We characterize price formation equilibria that are robust to all possible specifications of information asymmetries across dealers, irrespective of how simple or complex these asymmetries might be.
+market participants (traders).
+We characterize price formation equilibria that are robust to all possible specifications of information asymmetries across dealers, irrespective of how simple or complex these asymmetries could be.
 We show that these equilibria can explain, in a single parsimonious model, a number of well-known stylized facts concerning stock price dynamics.

 Since Glosten and Milgrom (1985) and Kyle (1985), one of the most common assumptions in the financial market microstructure literature is that the equilibrium price of an asset results from Bertrand competition among dealers, who share identical information about the asset fundamentals and the motivation that leads a trader to supply or demand the asset.
 While the assumption of equally uninformed dealers leads to tractable models, little is known about the equilibrium price dynamics if this assumption is dropped.
-This is an important question for two reasons.
-First, because actual dealers have access to different sources of information, they are unlikely to possess identical information (Ellis, Michaely, and O'Hara (2002)).
-Second, because information asymmetries are not directly observable, it is impossible to assess the extent to which a model's informational assumptions capture real-life situations.
+This is an important issue for two reasons.
+First, because actual dealers have access to different sources of information, they are unlikely to possess